digitalepidemiologylab/nodular.js/README.md

 ```
 Output:
 ```
-Time to execute up to the exception: 278ms (would be faster without debug logs)
+Time to execute up to the exception: 193ms
+(could be faster without debug logs)
 ```